 |TF703/704 Practices of Faith I and II||This unique, year-long sequence is a signature course for the School of Theology’s MDiv program and is not eligible for advanced standing.|

 To be considered for Advanced Standing an entering student should send a written request to the School of Theology Registrar’s Office (firstname.lastname@example.org).
 The request should take the form of a letter to the School’s Registrar and Academic Dean.
 It should include any relevant syllabi.
 An example is below:

 Dear School of Theology Registrar and Academic Dean,

 I am writing to request Advanced Standing for the following core courses: Hebrew Bible I and Intro to the New Testament.
 As you will see from the enclosed materials, I have previously taken 2 courses in Hebrew Bible and 1 course in New Testament:

 Discipline for Advanced Standing Name of Previous Course Taken When & Where Taken, Grade Received Hebrew Bible Introduction to Hebrew Bible Fall 2010, Belmont University, A Hebrew Bible Understanding the Psalms Spring 2011, Belmont University, B+ New Testament Introduction to the New Testament Fall 2009, Iliff School of Theology, A-

 I believe these previous courses gave me enough background in these disciplines to move beyond introductory courses directly to advanced-level courses in the field.
+I have attached the syllabi for the courses above.
 Please review my materials and let me know if they warrant Advanced Standing for these two courses.